-Possibility to purchase the Greenwellness Piancavallo Guide at the Piancavallo infopoint.
+Possibility to purchase the Greenwellness Piancavallo Guide at the Piancavallo infopoint

 Derived from the technical difficulty and the stamina requirements.

-Bring adequate water supplies along the route.
+Carry an adequate supply of water along the route.

-Normal hiking equipment.
+Standard hiking equipment.

 Localization